Advancing Basic Science for Humanity

 KIPAC is an independent laboratory of Stanford University, established in 2003 by a grant from Fred Kavli and The Kavli Foundation, and funded additionally by Stanford and the United States Department of Energy.
-Housed at the SLAC National Accelerator Laboratory and led by Roger Blandford, Professor of Physics at SLAC and the university’s School of Humanities and Sciences, KIPAC includes more than 130 researchers as members, associates or affiliates.
+Housed at the SLAC National Accelerator Laboratory and led by Tom Abel, Professor of Physics at Stanford and of Particle Physics and Astrophysics at SLAC, KIPAC includes more than 130 researchers as members, associates or affiliates.
 Among its main research areas:

 - Cosmology.
 KIPAC scientists study the largest features of the universe, including galaxy clusters and the cosmic microwave background (CMB) radiation left over from the Big Bang.
 It observes galaxy clusters to gain insights into their origin, the evolution of the universe, and the nature of dark matter and dark energy (see below).
 KIPAC is involved in efforts to measure the polarization in the CMB and to detect patterns that shed light on the very early “inflationary” stage of the universe.

 - High-energy astrophysics.
 KIPAC studies matter in states of extreme compression and energy, such as black holes and pulsars.
 This is a challenging realm for both theory and observation, where much of the matter is literally invisible and the forces at work may or may not follow the laws that apply elsewhere in the universe.